Yoonmie/scm-login/README.md

 ## Steps

 - Copy clone link
-- Add this project into the system from terminal (git clone url, cd folder)
+- Add this project into the htdocs of xampp folder from terminal
+  - git clone url(clone link)
+  - cd folder
 - Open the project into code editor
+- Run the project

 ## register